This file

 MILLINERY

 & DRESS-MAKING.
-Mrs. Webb would

-inform her friends and the public generally that she is not going to abandon
+Mrs. Webb would inform her friends and the public generally that she is

-the millinery business this spring, but, on the contrary, has just received a
+not going to abandon the millinery business this spring, but, on the contrary,

-well selected stock of spring and summer goods which she is prepared to sell
+has just received a well selected stock of spring and summer goods which she is

-cheap for cash or ready pay.
-Having
+prepared to sell cheap for cash or ready pay.

-she can suit the tastes of all who may favor her with their patronage.
-She is also prepared to cut, fit and make
+feels confident she can suit the tastes of all who may favor her with their

-dresses by the latest and most approved style.
+fit and make dresses by the latest and most approved style.
+Her prices will be the same as heretofore,

-as any one can afford to do dress making and do it well, and if she does not do
+dress making and do it well, and if she does not do her work as cheap as her

-her work as cheap as her neighbors, she will do it better or no charge will be
+neighbors, she will do it better or no charge will be made for the effort.

 Watertown Democrat, 07